-- Oral presentations 40 % final grade - Active and meaningful class participation, 20 % final grade
+- Written assignments and quizzes 40 % final grade - Active and meaningful class participation, 20 % final grade

 Final evaluation is reserved for students who are unable to attend lessons and are given permission by the academic authority.
-It will consist of a written and oral exam (to be recorded) on the subject content and the submission of all the exercises (presentations, short response papers, reading questions) set for each week in the term.
+It will consist of a written and oral exam (to be recorded) on the subject content, as well as the submission of all the exercises (presentations, short response papers, reading questions) set for each week in the term.
 These written activities will be sent via e-mail on the exam day.